Fraser Basin Council

 Objectives

-• Educate and raise awareness of air quality issues amongst the public and various audiences
+• Educate and raise awareness of air quality and climate change issues among the public and various audiences

-• Support implementation of the City of Kamloops Airshed Management Plan and, upon request, review, advise and provide feedback on the plan
+• Support implementation of the City of Kamloops Airshed Management Plan and Community Climate Action Plan, and upon request, review, advise and provide feedback on the plans

-• Identify and address air quality monitoring gaps, support new post-secondary research and continue existing monitoring partnerships
+• Identify air quality monitoring gaps, support new post-secondary research, and continue existing monitoring partnerships

-• Implement and measure impacts of initiatives to improve air quality including, but not limited to, industry initiatives, anti-idling, woodstoves and open burning bylaws.
+• Communicate and collaborate where possible on initiatives to improve air quality, mitigate climate change, and increase climate resilience, including but not limited to industry initiatives, anti-idling, woodstoves, and open burning bylaws.

 Members of the Kamloops Air Quality Roundtable